 As of 2:30 p.m.
 Thursday, February 20, 2020, the Anderson, Greenville, Spartanburg and Rock Hill satellite sites for the February 21 It’s All A Game: Top Trial Lawyers Tackle Evidence seminar are open.
 If you are scheduled to attend at one of these locations and would like to transfer your attendance to a different seminar or you would like to change your attendance to the individual live webcast, please contact 803-771-0333, ext.
 110. We must hear from you by 5 pm today, February 20.

 ABOUT THE PROGRAM

-The South Carolina Bar-CLE Division is proud to present the 2018 edition of one of our most popular seminars.
-Created by Associate Justice John Few, this innovative, powerful, and practical seminar always takes an entertaining and insightful look at some of the thorniest evidence problems any trial lawyer or judge could face, and this year is no exception.
-Course Planner and Moderator Andy Moorman has brought together a truly outstanding faculty of talented and experienced trial attorneys for an unforgettable and entertaining learning experience.
+The South Carolina Bar-CLE Division is proud to present the 2020 edition of one of our most popular seminars.
+Designed by Supreme Court Justice John Cannon Few, this innovative, powerful, and practical seminar always takes an entertaining and insightful look at some of the thorniest evidence problems any trial lawyer or judge could face, and this year is no exception.
+This program also includes an hour of Mental Health/Substance Abuse content!

 8:30 a.m.
 Registration